kelby-mitch/kelby-mitch/README.md

   Building a SOC + Honeynet in Azure:

-  Penetration Test Using the Cyber Kill Chain:
+  Penetration Test Using MITRE ATT&CK Technique's:

   Collection of Various Scripts: